-- In the case of withdrawal by normal email, identification and authentication will take place on the basis of: - A withdrawal request signed by an authorised person. - Proof of the identity of the party submitting the withdrawal request.
+- In the case of electronic withdrawal, identification and authentication take place on the basis of smart card number and withdrawal code.
+The withdrawal code is made available to the certificate holder in writing when the card is issued. - In the case of telephone withdrawal, identification and authentication take place on the basis of an assessment of the details present in the UZI register.
+The withdrawal applicant must at least be able to issue a number of predetermined details about the cardholder and the card involved.
+It is not possible to withdraw server certificates by telephone. - In the case of withdrawal by normal email, identification and authentication will take place on the basis of: - A withdrawal request signed by an authorised person. - Proof of the identity of the party submitting the withdrawal request.
 This proof must be submitted in the form of a copy of an identification document as referred to in the Compulsory Identification Act [Wet op de Identificatioplicht] (WID).
 The identification document must be valid on the date of the withdrawal request.
 The UZI register will archive a copy of the identification document. - The following requirement applies in the case of withdrawal by electronically signed email: - The email is signed by the person authorised to withdraw with a qualified non-repudiation certificate (as on the UZI card for care providers and named employees or another PKI government card). - The same requirements apply to a withdrawal by post as to a withdrawal by normal email.